-- Bronze Package – FREE: This package offers Houzeo listing only for 6 months with maximum photos.
-You pay a $49 refundable fee for a yard sign and receive your refund after sending a selfie with it.
+- Bronze Package – $329+: This package offers Houzeo listing only for 6 months with maximum photos.

 👉 Our Take: We recommend the GOLD plan.
-You’ll have all the access to Houzeo tech, making managing showings and offer negotiations easy!
+You’ll have access to Houzeo tech, making managing showings and offer negotiations easy!

 » Houzeo Reviews: Houzeo is 100% online.
 You can finish listing formalities in less than 60 mins.